Dentistry for Children in La Jolla

-A Child’s Development
+A Child’s Dental Development

 Understanding how a child’s teeth develop can assist parents in caring for their child’s teeth.
 Though they do not begin to surface until a child is born, the teeth actually develop during the sixth week of gestation.
 Both the primary and permanent teeth form during gestation, with the first primary teeth erupting as early as three months, but typically around six months.
 However, some children can be born with teeth that have erupted, although this is uncommon.
 The teeth erupt on a loose schedule with all 20 primary teeth erupting by the time they are three years old.
 Between six to 13 years old, children will begin to lose their primary teeth to make way for their 32 permanent teeth.
-Between 17 to 21 years of age, the wisdom teeth, commonly referred to as third molars, will erupt and may require extraction so as not to disrupt the other teeth.
+Between 17 to 21 years of age, the wisdom teeth, commonly referred to as third molars, will erupt and may require a tooth extraction so as not to disrupt the other teeth.